adan2013/PiGuard/README.md

    - Access web panel at: `http://192.168.5.1:8080`
    - SSH to: `ssh pi@192.168.5.1`

 **Note:** Once the hotspot is active, the Pi will no longer be connected to your regular Wi-Fi network.
-You'll need to connect to the "PiGuard" hotspot to access the Pi.
+You'll need to connect to the "PiGuard" hotspot to access the Pi or use wired connection.

 **Troubleshooting connection issues:**